 M1 Princes Motorway projects

-Mount Ousley Road, renamed the M1 Princes Motorway, carries significant commuter, heavy vehicle and recreational traffic.
+The M1 Princes Motorway carries significant commuter, heavy vehicle and recreational traffic.

-Roads and Maritime Services has a number of projects being carried out to improve safety for road users in this area including:
+Roads and Maritime Services is planning a number of projects to increase network capacity, cater for future traffic demands and improve safety for road users.

 Mount Ousley interchange